Stories through a kaleidoscope

 One story/experience can be told in a kaleidoscope of ways and heard from a myriad of theories, bodily responses and sociocultural horizons.
 Decolonizing a therapeutic practice is an ongoing commitment requiring reflexivity and the cultivation of the capacity to breathe in ideological waters that would drown the marginalized if we did not know we were underwater, pulled by undertows not always within our consciousnesses and certainly without our consent.
 Relational ethics must come before methods, theories, and ways of knowing.
 Therapeutic approaches need to be at the service of a moral landscape that doesn’t just grapple with violence; we need to also imagine and cocreate possibilities.
 Ways of being beyond subjugation, domination, and resistance.
 To explore life beyond the binary of oppressor/oppressed, therapist/patient, traumatized/resilient, etc...

 These essays are snippets, stories, reflexive memos, that queer my therapist’s gaze.
 Writing outside of the realm of scientific or publication requirements helps me find the contours of the internalized colonial borders in my mind, to question and dismantle them.
 The phrases will not always be coherent, nor do they have to be.
 Narrative linearity is an imposition.
 Brutality disorganizes and breaks us open as well as shuts us down.
 The ancient oral traditions of Arabs are characterized by a mise-en-abyme structure, creating a double-mirroring effect.
 Characters in the story tell their stories, the stories of others, the story of how the story came to be, and so on, a non-linear spiralled telling.
+An intertwined story-making.
 I honour my ancestors, my father, the hakawatis in my family and Indigenous kin around me, by claiming my voice in/for a practice made visible for shared learning, questioning, and relational accountability.

 Relevant Sources